stancsz/chatgpt-example/README.md

 # README
 # Intro
-This code uses the OpenAI API to generate a response to a user-provided prompt, while also logging the user's input and the API's response to a file.
-It uses the os module to get the API key from the environment variable OPENAI_API_KEY, the re module to clean the topic name to be used in the log file name and the openai module to interact with the OpenAI API.
-It uses a while loop to continuously prompt the user for input and generate responses from the API.
-If the user inputs 'exit', the loop breaks and the log file is closed.
-The script set max_tokens, temperature, top_p, frequency_penalty, presence_penalty as well.
+This Python code is using the OpenAI API to generate responses to user input in a loop.
+The code starts by importing necessary modules and setting the API key.
+Then, it sets up logging by creating a file with the topic name.
+The code defines two functions, estimate_tokens and reduce_context, which are used to determine the number of tokens in a given text and to reduce the size of the context variable, respectively.
+The code then enters a while loop, in which it prompts the user for input, and uses the OpenAI API to generate a response to the input.
+The response, along with the user's input, is written to a log file, and the context variable is updated.
+The loop continues until the user enters "exit", at which point the code breaks out of the loop and the log file is closed.
 context:
 - https://stancsz.medium.com/keeping-the-gpt-3-context-alive-875e1624adf4
 - https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation